galenseilis/old_blog/_posts/2023-12-19-ciw-simpy-clock.md

 # Conclusions

 Ciw can definitely handle this toy simulation of a pair of clocks, but it is not the most naturally suited tool for this example.
-It is a bit like coordinating the [BFG-10000](https://doom.fandom.com/wiki/BFG-10000)to take aim at a squirrel; more work than needed but gets the job done.
+It is a bit like coordinating the [BFG-10000](https://doom.fandom.com/wiki/BFG-10000) to take aim at a squirrel; more work than needed but gets the job done.